 Participants are permitted to contribute from 1 percent to 30 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan.
 Participants may elect to make contributions to the Plan in any combination of before-tax, after-tax and Roth 401(k) contributions and may direct those contributions into any investment option available within the Plan.
-The combined before-tax and Roth 401(k) contributions may not exceed \$18,500 annually.
+The combined before-tax and Roth 401(k) contributions may not exceed \$19,000 annually.
 In addition to regular before-tax, after-tax or Roth 401(k) contributions, eligible participants may also contribute up to \$6,000 annually in catch-up contributions if they are or will attain age 50 by December 31st and are contributing at least 8 percent in before-tax contributions to the Plan, or have contributed the maximum regular before-tax contributions to the Plan.

-Generally, the Company matching contribution does not begin until the first pay period following the employee's completion of one year of service with the Company.
-Prior to April 6, 2018, the Company matching contributions were made to the eligible participants' accounts each pay period that employee contributions were made to the Plan.
 Depending on the rate designated for the participant's Participating Unit, as defined below, the Company makes contributions with respect to a participant's contributions up to a maximum of 8 percent of a participant's base pay.
 The Company does not match catch-up contributions.
 All of the Company's matching contributions are initially invested in the Honeywell Common Stock Fund.
 Vested participants may subsequently direct such matching contributions into any investment option available within the Plan.

 A Participating Unit is a group of employees which has been designated as participating in the Plan.
-The Company may contribute on behalf of each participant between 0 percent and 75 percent of such participant's contribution to the Plan, depending upon the rate designated for the participant's Participating Unit.
+The Company may contribute on behalf of each participant between 0 percent and 87.5 percent of such participant's contribution to the Plan, depending upon the rate designated for the participant's Participating Unit.

 There are two forms of Company matching contributions as follows: (i) variable Company matching contributions and (ii) non-variable Company matching contributions.
 Participating Units whose employees are covered by collective bargaining agreements or government contracts, the terms of which may change the Company match from time to time, receive the variable Company matching contributions, unless the collective bargaining agreement or government contract provides that the employees are eligible for the non-variable Company matching contributions.
 Participating Units whose employees are not covered by collective bargaining agreements or government contracts (unless the collective bargaining agreement or government contract provides otherwise) are generally eligible for the non-variable Company matching contributions.
+Effective April 6, 2018, there is no longer a one year service requirement for the Company matching contribution to commence.